nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

 To call  `mysum` from Python we'll use the `ctypes` module.
 The steps are described below:

  1. use function `CDLL` to open the shared library. `CDLL` expects the path to the shared library and returns a shared library object.
- 2. tell the Python script what the arguments passed to the function are.
-You need to provide a list where each element is a `ctypes` object, e.g. `ctypes.c_int` to pass a C `int` argument.
-See table below.
- 3. tell Python the return type of the function
+ 2. tell the argument and result types of the function.
+The argument types are listed in members `argtypes` (a list) and `restype`, respectively.
+Use for instance `ctypes.c_int` for a C `int`.
+See table below to find out how to translate other C types to their corresponding `ctypes` objects.
- 4. call the function, casting the Python objects into ctypes objects.
+ 3. call the function, casting the Python objects into ctypes objects.
 For instance, to pass `double` 1.2, call the function with argument `ctypes.c_double(1.2)`.

 ### Translation of some Python types into objects that can be passed to a C/C++ function